ronnyml/snowplow-wiki/PHP-Tracker.md

 <a name="base64" />
 #### 3.1.5 `encode_base64`

 By default, unstructured events and custom contexts are encoded into Base64 to ensure that no data is lost or corrupted.
-You can turn encoding on or off using the Boolean `encode_base64` argument.
+You can turn encoding on or off using the `encode_base64` argument.

 <a name="subject-class" />
 ## 4. Subjects